-3.2 Content Analysis Step
+8.3.2 Content Analysis Step

 We view video in the content analysis step from the data perspective.
-In general, three data streams or modalities exist in video, namely, the auditory modality, the textual modality, and the visual one.
-As speech is often the most informative part of the auditory source, we focus on visual features and on textual features obtained from transcribed speech.
+In general, three data streams or modalities exist in video, namely the auditory modality, the textual modality, and the visual one.
+As speech is often the most informative part of the auditory source, we focus on textual features obtained from transcribed speech and visual features.
 After modality specific data processing, we combine features in a multimodal representation.
-The data flow in the content analysis step is illustrated in Fig. 4.
+The data flow in the content analysis step is illustrated in Figure 8.6.